moby-it/playpokerodds/src/ui/libs/play/ui/README.md

-# game-domain
+# play-ui

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test game-domain` to execute the unit tests.
+Run `nx test play-ui` to execute the unit tests.